prinzstani/CookieBot/FAQ.md

 2. Get 100 antimatter condensers, develop the dragon with kitten aura, get the season switcher: this takes about 3 days
 3. Complete christmas, easter, valentine, and halloween: about 2 days
 4. With five permanent slots: get 1000 ascends; until then continue with step 5: about 2 days
-5. Get all "bake xx cookies" achievements & all building achievements: see below
+5. Get all "bake xx cookies" achievements & all building achievements: about 5 months
-    1. Get all "bake xx cookies" achievements until 1 tredecillion: about 6 weeks
-    2. Get "bake 100 tredecillion cookies" achievement: about one month
-    3. Get "bake 1 quattuordecillion cookies" achievement: about two weeks
-    4. Get "bake 100 quattuordecillion cookies" achievement: about two months
-    5. Get "bake 1 quindecillion cookies" achievement: about one month
 6. Get all shadow achievements and all the remaining achievements: about one month
 7. Get all the level 10 buildings: about six months
 8. Get the golden sugar lump: more than three more years